yarmout/Flix/README.md

 ### Notes

 There was a problem was implementing the rounded corner posters.
-Initially, this caused a bug where the recycler view elements were spaced apart far to much.
+Initially, this caused a bug in the recycler view - elements were spaced apart far to much.
 This was fixed by changing the poster size to a static height instead of setting it to wrap content.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing